 EMPEROR.
 The title of the sovereign ruler of an empire.
 This designation was adopted by the rulers of the Roman world after the decay of the republic, and was assumed by those who claimed to be their successors in the "Holy Roman Empire," as also by Napoleon.
-It is now used as the title of the monarch of some single countries, as lately in Brazil, and some composite states, as Germany and Austria-Hungary, and by the king of England as "Emperor of India."
+"The sovereigns of Japan and Morocco are often, though with little propriety, called emperors."
+10 Encyc.
+Amer.
+(1929), p.
+300. In western speech the former sovereigns of Turkey and China were called emperors.
+Cent.
+Dict.

 The title "emperor" seems to denote a power and dignity superior to that of a "king."
-It appears to be the appropriate style of the executive head of a federal government, constructed on the monarchial principle, and comprising in its organization several distinct kingdoms or other quasi sovereign states; as is the case with the German empire at the present day.
+It appears to be the appropriate style of the executive head of a federal government, constructed on the monarchial principle, and comprising in its organization several distinct kingdoms or other quasi sovereign states; as was the case with the German empire from 1871 to 1918.
+"The proper meaning of emperor is the chief of a confederation of states of which kings are members."
+Cent.
+Dict., quoting Encyc.
+Brit.
+"In general, an emperor is the holder of a sovereignty extending over conquered or confederated peoples, a king is ruler of a single people.
+Thus Webster's New Int.
+Dict.
+Before the dissolution of the Austro-Hungarian empire in November, 1918, its monarch was known as the Emperor of Austria and King of Hungary.

 EMPHYTEUSIS.
 In the Roman and civil law.
-A contract by which a landed estate was leased to a tenant, either in perpetuity or for a long term of years, upon the reservation of an annual rent or canon, and upon the condition that the lessee should improve the property, by building, cultivating, or otherwise, and with a right in the lessee to alien the estate at pleasure or pass it to his heirs by descent, and free from any revocation, re-entry, or claim of forfeiture on the part of the grantor, except for non-payment of the rent.
+A contract by which a landed estate was leased to a tenant, either in perpetuity or for a long term of years, upon the reservation of an annual rent or canon, and upon the condition that the lessee should improve the property, by building, cultivating, or otherwise, and with a right in the lessee to alien the estate at pleasure or pass it to his heirs by descent, and free from any revocation, reentry, or claim of forfeiture on the part of the grantor, except for non-payment of the rent.
 Inst.
 3, 25, 3; 3 Bl.
 Comm.
 232; Maine, Anc.
 Law, 289.